dequelabs/axe-core/doc/run-partial.md

 ## Custom Rulesets and Reporters

 Because `axe.finishRun` does not run inside the page, the `reporter` and `after` methods do not have access to the top-level `window` and `document` objects, and might not have access to common browser APIs.
-Axe-core reporter use the `environmentData` property that is set on the partialResult object of the initiator.
+Axe-core reporters use the `environmentData` property that is set on the partialResult object of the initiator.

 Because of this constraint, custom reporters, and custom rulesets that add `after` methods must not rely on browser APIs or globals.
 Any data needed for either should either be taken from the `environmentData` property, or collected in an `evaluate` method of a check, and stored using its `.data()` method.